Voting for the future

 What is the PRI?

 The PRI is the world's leading proponent of responsible investment.
-It works to understand the investment indicators of ESG factors and to support its international network of investor signatories.
+It works to understand the investment implications of ESG factors and to support its international network of investor signatories.
 Launched in 2006 as an independent body supported by the United Nations, PRI stands for the “Principles of Responsible investment”.
 This body encourages investors to incorporate ESG factors into their investment decisions in a clear and public manner, to better manage risk and generate sustainable, long-term returns.
 This transparency is helpful for asset owners that are seeking to understand the progress that asset managers are making on integrating ESG across a company or within an asset class.

 What is the PRI Reporting Framework Assessment report?